Craig Chandler: Campaign management

 Chandler claims to have managed 48 campaigns, presumably nominations, leadership races, municipal, provincial and federal elections.
+He has never won any elections himself.

 In November 2004 during the 2004 Alberta election, Craig Chandler managed the campaign of David Crutcher, an Alberta Alliance Party candidate in Calgary-Egmont.
 Crutcher was not elected, winning 1,657 votes, or 14% of the total.
 Notably, David Crutcher received more votes than any other Alliance candidate in an urban riding.
 In 2005, David Crutcher ran for the leadership of the Alberta Alliance and Chandler managed his leadership campaign.
 Crutcher placed third out of four candidates.
 Chandler also managed the successful campaign of MLA Art Johnston.

 He was also the campaign manager for Calgary Ward 14 winning alderman Peter Demong, and briefly served as his constituency assistant.
 Chandler also managed the third-place race of Jon Lord for the Conservative Party nomination in Calgary Centre and produced victories for Councilor Shane Keating, Peter Demong and Joe Magliocca in the 2013 Calgary civic election.

 In 2020, Chandler worked on Dr. Leslyn Lewis' campaign for leader of the Conservative Party of Canada in which she was defeated.
 According to Chandler's website he claimed to be the Western Chair for her campaign.
-However, Steve Outhouse, the National Campaign Manager of Lewis's campaign refuted Chandler's claim that Chandler was Western Chair.
-According to the Western Standard Outhouse stated "he [Chandler] only ran the call centre for Alberta and Saskatchewan and set up a couple meet and greets for her.
+However, Steve Outhouse, the National Campaign Manager of Lewis's campaign denied that Chandler was Western Chair.
+According to the Western Standard, Outhouse stated "he [Chandler] only ran the call centre for Alberta and Saskatchewan and set up a couple meet and greets for her.
 And that was it."

 In 2021, Chandler spearheaded the Take Back City Hall initiative to elect more small-c conservatives at the municipal level in Calgary, Alberta.
 The initiative recruited candidates and managed their campaigns in a few wards in Calgary with the Progressive Group for Independent Business (PGIB) as a vehicle.
 Almost all of the races ended in a loss for the Chandler backed candidates with Chandler, who ran himself in Ward 12, soundly defeated.
 Only a single candidate Dan McLean in Ward 13 achieved victory.

 In 2022 Chandler again was employed by Dr. Leslyn Lewis to work on her second leadership campaign to be the leader of the Conservative Party of Canada.
 However, in this second effort the results were lower than the first attempt where she garnered less than 10% of the vote losing to Pierre Poilievre on the first ballot.